 Recognizing the need to address the responsible disposal of plastic waste generated in our stores and warehouses, we have collaborated with vendors for waste collection and recycling.
-We have officially registered as the brand owner on the EPR portal of the CPCB.
+We have officially registered as the brand owner and importer on the EPR portal of the CPCB.

-In line with our dedication to circularity and reducing our environmental footprint, we procure biodegradable bags, recycled cardboard, and paper from our suppliers.
-Embracing innovation, we have introduced rice-paper bags as an eco-friendly alternative to traditional LDPE (Low Density Polyethylene) plastic bags and utilize recycled paper tags on our products.
+In line with our dedication to circularity and reducing our environmental footprint, we procure biodegradable bags, recycled cardboard and paper from our suppliers.
+Embracing innovation, we use rice-paper bags as an eco-friendly alternative to traditional LDPE (Low Density Polyethylene) plastic bags and utilize recycled paper tags on our products.

 Our efforts in being resource efficient are supported by our commitment to creating circular economies.
-The principles of reduce, repurpose/ reuse, and recycle underpin our approach to managing waste generated in our operations sustainably.
+The principles of reduce, repurpose/reuse, and recycle underpin our approach to managing waste generated in our operations sustainably.
 Further, a centralized waste management system that enables improved traceability of waste supports our endeavors to segregate and dispose different types of waste appropriately.
 While hazardous waste is safely disposed through authorized vendors, non-hazardous waste is either recycled, or safely disposed through appropriate channels.
-In FY 2023-24, recycling of non-hazardous waste comprising plastic, metal, paper, and corrugated material from around 200 of our stores ensured that we sent zero waste to landfills.